-Mr. Walton was the Chairman of Walmart from 1992 to June 2015 and has been a member of the Board since 1978.
+Proposal No. 1: Election of Directors • Walmart | 2018 Proxy Statement 17 member of the Board since 1978.
 Prior to becoming Chairman, he had been an officer at our company since 1969 and held a variety of positions during his service, including Senior Vice President, Corporate Secretary, General Counsel, and Vice Chairman.
 Before joining Walmart, Mr. Walton was in private law practice as a partner with the law firm of Conner & Winters in Tulsa, Oklahoma.
 In addition to his duties at Walmart, Mr. Walton is involved with a number of non-profit and educational organizations, including Conservation International, where he serves as Chairman of that organization's executive committee, and the College of Wooster, where he is an Emeritus Life Trustee for the college.